Read This First

 Prompt 2: Provide a description of the study’s method, scope, and limitations.

-The section turns on Method, Scope, and Limitations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Method, Scope, and Limitations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Method distinct from Scope.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Method distinct from Scope.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Individual Assessments of the Effects of UBI, Labor Supply Impact, and Income and Financial Behavior Impact.
+Treat Individual Assessments of the Effects of UBI, Labor Supply Impact, and Income and Financial Behavior Impact as handles, not slogans.
 The reader should ask which description is merely verbal and which one supplies a criterion that can guide judgment.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Surveys and Administrative Data